 You’ve got a Manage Elements section where you’ll add the elements or text that you want and beneath that is where you set the parameters for every element.
 These parameters will determine the location and behavior of the element on the front end.

 You can set anything from its position and scale to its bounding box and modification options.
 Each element can be locked within another element’s size, they can be set to be customizable in various ways, and text can have its font, styling, and so on modified from here too.

 Finally, you have the Product Stage; how it will all look on the front end of your WordPress site.
 You can even manually move and re-size elements from here by just clicking and dragging.
 It’s sort of like editing an image on Photoshop.

 What about the Fancy Designs?
 Well, these have their own section under Products too.
 If you head to it you choose the category you want to add the designs to, add them, and even change their parameters.

 These parameters can in turn be modified for the entire category or individually for each design using the settings logo on the image as seen in the screenshot below.

 Paramaters & Options

 Let’s have a look at these parameters in a bit more detail.
-The first thing you can set is the position of the elements on the x-axis, y-axis and z-axis, after which you choose their scale and colours.
+The first thing you can set is the position of the elements on the x-axis, y-axis, and z-axis, after which you choose their scale and colors.

-You can even add a price for each element, so you give your customer an option to add a name to a t-shirt for an addition $2 for example.
-You can then set certain features such as whether the elements are dragable, rotatable, resizable and so on.
+You can even add a price for each element, so you give your customer an option to add a name to a t-shirt for an additional $2 for example.
+You can then set certain features such as whether the elements are draggable, rotatable, resizable, and so on.